Suitable Alternative Natural Greenspaces

 - Shepherd Meadows

-- The Cut Countryside Corridor (PDF, 2726kb) - this forms a circular route linking sites Larks Hill, Piggy Wood, Garth Meadows/Pond and The Three Copses
+- The Cut Countryside Corridor - this forms a circular route linking sites Larks Hill, Piggy Wood, Garth Meadows/Pond and The Three Copses

 Improvements for each site are set out in an open space management plan and are designed to be above standard in order to be more attractive to visitors.

-To visit the sites, see Great Places for Circular Walks on our Walking page.
+To visit the sites, see our circular walks page.